 Presenter: Frank Serio, DMD, MS, MBA, FACD, FICD, recipient of the 2015 American Dental Association Humanitarian Award

 You can make a difference in the lives of people around the world through volunteer projects.
 This free webinar is designed for dentists, dental hygienists, and other interested parties who want to learn more about the nuts and bolts of volunteering around the world or around the block.
 It will also be useful for those with some volunteering experience looking for new ideas, or just validation of what they are doing.
 Topics include the nature of volunteer activities, cross-cultural issues, comparison of service and teaching projects, how to get started either at home or abroad, and where to find these volunteer opportunities.
 There will be ample time for interaction with the presenters and other experienced members of the audience.
-View a recording of this webinar.
 Originally presented on Tuesday, May 16, 2017, 5:00 p.m.
 Central Time.

 Other International Volunteer Resources